Butalbital/aspirin/caffeine (By mouth)

 How to Use This Medicine

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Do not increase your dose without your doctor's approval.

 - This medicine may be taken with food or milk if it upsets your stomach.

 - This medicine works best if you take it at the first sign of pain.
 Do not wait until the pain is severe.